Li Lianxiu

 Li Lianxiu (李连秀; December 1923 – 10 November 2019) was a Chinese military and police commander with the rank of lieutenant general.
 A veteran of the Second Sino-Japanese War, the Chinese Civil War, and the Korean War, he was appointed Commander of the 38th Army of the People's Liberation Army in 1978.
 In 1984, he was appointed the second Commander of the People's Armed Police (PAP), a year after its founding, serving until his retirement in 1990.

 Republic of China

 Li was born in December 1923 into a tenant peasant family Yinan County, Shandong, Republic of China.
-During the Second Sino-Japanese War, he enlisted in the Eighth Route Army in August 1938 and joined the Communist Party of China in the same year.
+During the Second Sino-Japanese War, he enlisted in the Eighth Route Army in August 1938 and joined the Chinese Communist Party in the same year.
 Serving in the Shandong Column and later as a platoon commander in the 115th Division of the Eighth Route Army, he participated in almost 100 battles against Japanese invaders in Shandong.

 After the surrender of Japan in 1945, Li became a member of the Northeastern Democratic United Army (later Fourth Field Army of the People's Liberation Army), and fought in many battles of the Chinese Civil War, including Siping, Liaoxi, Tianjin, and the Yangtze River Crossing Campaign.
 During the war he was promoted to company and then battalion commander.